Gottlieb Bender Christiansen: Background

 G.B.
 Christiansen was born in Røjle Mark, Vejlby Parish, Odense County, Denmark.
 His parents were Christian Gottliebsen and Else Cathrine Nielsdatter.
 He came to America with his betrothed Jensine Larsen on August 15, 1877, via the SS Gellert (part of the Hamburg German American line).
-From 1877–1881, he attended Augsburg Seminary in Minneapolis, Minnesota.
+From 1877 to 1881, he attended Augsburg Seminary in Minneapolis, Minnesota.
 He was ordained on June 23, 1881, at Shell Rock, Iowa.
 He died September 27, 1929, at the Ebenezer Home in Brush, Colorado, later Buried in Elk Horn, Iowa.

 Career

-He served as Pastor at Our Savior's Lutheran Church in Council Bluffs, Iowa from 1881–1885.
+He served as Pastor at Our Savior's Lutheran Church in Council Bluffs, Iowa from 1881 until 1885.

 In 1886, he was called to Owatonna Danish Lutheran Congregation in Owatonna, Minnesota.
 Rev. Christiansen served there until 1890.
-He was also Pastor at Trinity Lutheran Church in Albert Lea, Minnesota from 1885–1890.
+He was also Pastor at Trinity Lutheran Church in Albert Lea, Minnesota from 1885 to 1890.
 On January 1, 1889, Reverend Christiansen came to serve Brorson Danish Evangelical Lutheran Church.

 Pastor Christiansen was called to be the second president of Trinity Seminary in Blair, Nebraska in 1890.
 He served as both President and theological professor at Trinity Seminary until 1896.
 He was also Pastor for congregations in Blair, Nebraska area during this period.

-Christiansen was called to be the first president of the newly formed United Danish Evangelical Lutheran Church from 1896–1921.
-The United Danish Evangelical Lutheran Church was organized at Minneapolis on October 1, 1896 from the merger of the Danish Association of 1884 and the Danish North Church of 1894.
+Christiansen was called to be the first president of the newly formed United Danish Evangelical Lutheran Church from 1896 to 1921.
+The United Danish Evangelical Lutheran Church was organized at Minneapolis on October 1, 1896, from the merger of the Danish Association of 1884 and the Danish North Church of 1894.

-He was named Knight of the Order of Dannebrog by King Christian X of Denmark during 1921.
+He was named Knight of the Order of Dannebrog by King Christian X of Denmark in 1921.

-He retired from active ministry and moved to Brush, Colorado during 1922.
+He retired from active ministry and moved to Brush, Colorado in 1922.